-For additional information on the firm's capital, see "Equity Capital Management and Regulatory Capital" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-O, and the following footnotes to the consolidated financial statements in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q:
+See "Capital Management and Regulatory Capital" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q, and the following footnotes to the consolidated financial statements in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q for further information about the firm's capital:

 - "Note 12.
-Other Assets" for a discussion on our goodwill and identifiable intangible assets; - "Note 14.
-Unsecured Borrowings" for a discussion on our subordinated borrowings and junior subordinated debt issued to trusts; and - "Note 19.
-Shareholders' Equity" for detail on common equity, preferred equity and accumulated other comprehensive income/(loss).
+Other Assets" for information about the firm's goodwill and identifiable intangible assets; - "Note 14.
+Unsecured Borrowings" for information about the firm's qualifying subordinated debt, junior subordinated debt and Trust Preferred securities; and - "Note 19.
+Shareholders' Equity" for information about common equity, preferred equity and accumulated other comprehensive income/(loss).